Zemanta/engineering-at-zemanta/5-Coding-Practices.md

 # Coding Practices

 This is a very short intro to a few opinionated beliefs about coding practices that are ever evolving and are being continuously improved.
-Nevertheless we decided to documented these practices for the sake of on-boarding newer team members and making their first couple of code review submissions easier.
+We decided to documented some of these practices for the sake of on-boarding newer team members and making their first couple of code review submissions easier.

 The principles below apply to all languages we use: Python, Go, JavaScript.

+*Note: The current guide is lacking JavaScript best practices - contributions are therefore welcome.*

 ## 1. Writing Expressive Code

 We believe in writing expressive code vs documenting blocks of code with inline comments.
 Although inline comments can sometime aid into understanding code they aren't a replacement for expressively named variables, functions, exceptions etc.

-Let's take this Django view as an  exaggerated example.
+Let's take this Django view as an  exaggerated example:

 ```python